 If you are sick, hospitalized, in a rehabilitation facility, or confined to your home, call the Parish Center at

-To Receive text messages concerning weather cancellations for parish liturgical services, Masses, and other
+To Receive text messages concerning weather cancellations of parish liturgical services, Masses, and

 Father Stajkowski is back in Reading at the Celebration Villa of Exeter (formerly Elmcroft), 9 Colin Court,

 Reading, PA, 19606.
 His phone number is 610 370 2211.

 September Necrology: Please keep these faithful servants in your prayers: 9/1 - Leonard S. Merook (1984)

 9/3 - Edmund M. Kempinski (1966); 9/10 - Matthais Tarnowski (1910); 9/12 - Francis S. Palecki (1984)